Wellness center

 A common pattern looks like this: a demanding week reduces sleep depth, reduced sleep raises physiological reactivity, and higher reactivity makes the next week feel harder than it should.
 This is not a character flaw.
 It is a biological pattern that can be measured and changed when the plan targets the right system.

-Hydrogen Molecular Therapy as a Powerful Antioxidant Therapy in Real Life
+Hydrogen Therapy as Antioxidant Support in Real Life

 We start by mapping what has changed over time, including recovery, sleep depth, stress exposure, and the demands of work, training, and travel.
 We also review current medications and supplements to avoid conflicts and set realistic expectations.
 When additional clarity is needed, targeted lab work can help confirm priorities and track response.